Christian Life & Growth

 Featured Post Image - Puppy Love: A Reflection on Innocent Devotion

-Just as a puppy displays unconditional love—greeting you with excitement, trust, and pure joy—our relationship with God flourishes.
-It thrives when approached with innocence and wholehearted devotion.
-A puppy’s love is characterized by sincere, pure affection, free from pretense or reservation.
-This kind of love also serves as a reminder to delight in God’s presence and to treasure every moment of spiritual connection.
-It encourages embracing puppy love with the same openness and enthusiasm that a puppy shows its owner.
+That kind of love reminds us to delight in God’s presence and treasure every moment of spiritual connection.
+It also encourages us to embrace puppy love and faith with the same openness and enthusiasm that a puppy shows its owner.

 A Memorable Experience of a Puppy’s Affection